 Conservatism is a key Kyoto principle - you must be sure at all times that at least as much carbon is being captured by a project as was anticipated and sold to the carbon buyer.
-The Woodland Carbon Code and Forest Carbon together provide several ways to ensure that this is the case, through their buffering processes:
+The Woodland Carbon Code provides several ways to ensure that this is the case, through the following processes:

 |1. ||Forestry Commission Ecological Site Classification (ESC) model|